The Bankrate promise

 Factors to consider when choosing a private student loan

-You’ll first need to make sure that the private lender offers student loans that fit your needs.
-For instance, does it offer financing for the type of degree you’re pursuing?
+There are private student loans tailored for all different types of students so be sure to check that the private lender offers student loans that fit your needs.
+For instance, does the lender offer financing for the type of degree you’re pursuing?
 Typical offerings include loans for students in undergraduate, graduate, business, medical, dental and law school.
-Some lenders also design loans for students who attend trade school or community college.
+There are even loans designed to fund bar exam preparation.

 The interest rate you pay — and whether it’s fixed or variable — impacts how quickly your balance grows and how much you pay overall.
 Lenders disclose their interest rate ranges, but the exact rate you’re offered depends on your credit score and other financial details.

-Also look for interest capitalization, which occurs when the lender adds unpaid interest to the principal of your student loan.
+Also, look for interest capitalization, which occurs when the lender adds unpaid interest to the principal of your student loan.
 As a result, the loan balance grows faster.

 Fees increase your total borrowing cost, so ask the lender for a copy of the fee schedule and check whether any apply to you.
 Some private student loan lenders keep fees to a minimum or may base your fees on your creditworthiness.
 Look for these types of fees:

 - Application fee: Some private lenders charge a nonrefundable fee to process your application.